Richard Aaron: Career

-Other notable publications of Aaron's include an essay, "Two Senses of the Word Universal", in Mind in 1939, and "Our Knowledge of Universals", a study read to the British Academy in 1945 and published in volume 23 of its Proceedings.
-Aaron's work shows a fascination with the idea of a universal, which culminated in a 1952 book The Theory of Universals.
+Other notable publications of Aaron's include "Two Senses of the Word Universal" (1939) and "Our Knowledge of Universals", a study read to the British Academy in 1945 and published in its Proceedings and as a separate monograph.
+Aaron's fascination with the idea of a universal culminated in The Theory of Universals (1952).
 Here, he attacks the notion of universals as Platonic forms, but is as critical of Aristotelian realism on essences as he is of nominalism and conceptualism as theories of universals.

-In 1952–1953, Aaron was a Visiting Professor at Yale University.
+In 1952–1953, Aaron was a visiting professor at Yale University.
 In 1956, he was able to study the third draft of Locke's An Essay Concerning Human Understanding at the Pierpont Morgan Library, which led to a substantial addition to the second edition of John Locke, published in 1955.
 He became a Fellow of the British Academy (FBA) and president of the Mind Association in the same year.
-In 1956, an annual lecture hosted by the Aristotelian Society and the Mind Association (publisher of the journal Mind) was instituted in Aberystwyth, and Aaron invited to give the inaugural lecture.
+In 1956, the Joint Session of the Aristotelian Society and Mind Association (publisher of the journal Mind) was held in Aberystwyth, and Aaron gave the inaugural lecture.
 In 1957 he was elected President of the Aristotelian Society.

 In 1967, Aaron published a second edition of The Theory of Universals with a new preface and several additions and rewritten chapters.
 In 1971, he published a third edition of his Locke biography and the book Knowing and the Function of Reason, which includes broad discussion of the laws of non-contradiction, excluded middle and identity, of the use of language in speech and thought, and of substance and causality.

 After retiring in 1969, he taught for a semester at Carlton College, Minnesota, before returning to Wales, where he helped to write articles for the 1974 edition of the Encyclopædia Britannica.
-He began to feel the effects of Alzheimer's disease and died at his home on 29 March 1987.
+He began to feel the effects of Alzheimer's disease and died at his home in Aberystwyth on 29 March 1987.

-Richard Aaron was the father of the academic and Welsh literature specialist Jane Aaron, born in 1951.